HMByteSensei/Pixel-Lab/Channel Remover/README.md

-# Remove Red Channel from Image using Scilab
+# Remove Channel from Image using Scilab

 This Scilab script removes the red channel from an RGB image, leaving only the green and blue channels intact.
+You can adjust the script to reove other channels (see **Notes** section or comments within code).

 ## Overview